TedGoas/Dante/src/posts/2022-08-24-product-design-hiring.md

 ## What is your favorite product in terms of design?
 What specific decisions do you admire from its creators?

 This is a fun question that I usually leave towards the end to lighten the mood a bit.
 This question gives me an insight into someone’s taste.
 Do they talk about visual design, product growth, the platform, integrations, business model, the technology?

 I love answers that teach me something new about a product I know or tell me about a product I didn’t know about.
 There’s really no wrong answer here, though I give a slight edge to candidates who speak passionately about a product or problem space, or talk about something unique (rather than Apple, Spotify, Airbnb, or another one of the usual suspects).

 ---

-Overall these questions give me a strong signal in a short amount of time about what a candidate would bring to our team and what it’d be like to work with them.
 Do you have a favorite question you ask during product design interviews?
 I’m [@tedgoas on Twitter](https://twitter.com/TedGoas), I’d love to hear about it!

 ---